microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/SFI.md

 ### Learn about Microsoft's Secure Future Initiative
-The **[Microsoft Secure Future Initiative (SFI)](https://www.microsoft.com/en-us/trust-center/security/secure-future-initiative#:~:text=What%20is%20the%20Secure%20Future%20Initiative%20%28SFI%29%3F%20The,solutions%20meet%20the%20highest%20possible%20standards%20for%20security.?msockid=330c4da567d667543ffd5c5666b966cf)** is a multiyear initiative to evolve the way we design, build, test, and operate our products and services, to achieve the highest possible standards for security.
+The **[Secure Future Initiative (SFI)](https://www.microsoft.com/en-us/trust-center/security/secure-future-initiative#:~:text=What%20is%20the%20Secure%20Future%20Initiative%20%28SFI%29%3F%20The,solutions%20meet%20the%20highest%20possible%20standards%20for%20security.?msockid=330c4da567d667543ffd5c5666b966cf)** is a multiyear initiative to evolve the way we design, build, test, and operate our products and services, to achieve the highest possible standards for security.

 Read about our progress improving our security culture, governance, standards, and principles from the **[newly released SFI Progress Report](https://www.microsoft.com/en-us/security/blog/2024/09/23/securing-our-future-september-2024-progress-update-on-microsofts-secure-future-initiative-sfi/).**📢